slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

     # new build, python and compile in parallel:
     ./cmk.sh -bpj5

-    # To use the sytem zmq instead of from conda env
+    #To use the system zmq (/usr/lib64) instead of conda
     ./cmk.sh -bj5 -q /usr/lib64